Trying to smoke a rubber cigar.

 A character gets a "cigar", puts it into his mouth, lights it, EXPLOSION!
 Another victim of the explosive cigar!
 This sort of thing commonly occurs in cartoons.

 - In the Batman comics, The Joker has been known to kill people with exploding cigars loaded with a lethal charge of explosives.
-Superman's foe the Prankster sometimes uses them as well.
+One particular use of one single-handedly signaled the end of the Harmless Villain status he had in the Silver Age, back to the monstrous psychopath he was at the beginning and is still known as today.

-- In an Alternate Continuity Batman/Lobo crossover, Lobo kills Penguin this way.
+- In an Alternate Continuity Batman/Lobo crossover, Lobo kills The Penguin this way.

 - In Tintin, it's done with Abdullah, the Spoiled Brat son of the one Arab sheikh.